 In this article, you’ll discover innovative ways to repurpose industrial buildings and similar commercial real estate properties.
 This is known as adaptive reuse of industrial buildings.
-And, we’ll give you advice on securing financing!
+We’ll also give you advice on securing financing for adaptive reuse properties!

 Video: Adaptive Reuse: A Nod do the Past, A Focus on the Future

 What Is Adaptive Reuse?

 Adaptive Reuse vs Building Modernization vs Historic Preservation

 For sure, adaptive reuse of industrial buildings, building modernization and historic preservation all share the notion of extending life.
 That is, extending the life of an existing structure, rather than tearing it down and replacing it.
 Importantly, all three processes fight urban sprawl and reduce the environmental impact of construction.

 For example, you might modernize an office building by adding active and passive solar systems.
 You might further install fire protection systems, and rewire the building for the latest technology.
 You could also replace the elevators and install new HVAC systems and so forth.